brt9029/verbose-robot/README.md

 # README Generator

 ## Description
-- Generate a README.md file for your Project (also gives the README file the name of the project)
+- Generate a README.md file for your Project using node.js (also gives the README file the name of the project)

 ## Installation
 - Download the repo